Born to Love logo borntolove.com VIEW CART - $ CONVERTOR - HELP! - CONTACT US - CHECKOUT

 • Talk about sanitary products with your friends, family and colleagues.
 (It's about time these products - and the whole topic of menstruation - came out of the closet.)
 Discuss health issues including Toxic Shock Syndrome - which many women wrongly believe is past history - as well as environmental issues such as waste and toxic chemicals.

-• Ask all the major "feminine hygiene" companies to use their savvy to create an effective, REUSABLE product.
+• Ask all the major feminine hygiene companies to use their savvy to create an effective, REUSABLE product.

 • Try the reusable sanitary products already on the market.
 Things certainly have changed for the better since our grannies' day!
-We now have automatic washers and dryers, for one thing, and the new generation of reusable sanitary products has come an enormously long way from "the rag" of yester-year.
+We now have automatic washers and dryers, for one thing, and the new generation of reusable sanitary products has come an enormously long way from the rag of yester-year.

 • Sign up of a diaper service for your baby (and yourself!).
-Environment Canada says good diaper services are even more ecologically sound than many home-washing methods, and so much less wasteful than "disposables".
+Environment Canada says good diaper services are even more ecologically sound than many home-washing methods, and so much less wasteful than &disposables.
 Make sure the service you choose DOESN'T use chlorine bleach!

 • Most importantly, work together with other women to press for change.
 With our massive consumer clout, we can make a huge difference for the better!